Four Day Tests And Tom Harrison’s Surreal Reality

 But as he drunk in the utter tedium of the world around him, an epiphany hit Tom.
 Yes, that was it!
 He fumbled for his phone, hastily punching in a number.
 At last, he had the answer…

 “Colin, it’s Tom, I’ve got it.
 England need to play exciting cricket, even if it means that we lose, and the shorter the games the better.
 So, if the traditionalists insist on playing bloody test cricket between the proper twenty over stuff, let’s cut matches from five days to four.
-Then it might actually be interesting.
+Then it might actually be interesting”.

 And with that in mind, here are some of the most boring cricket matches of all time.